 With the rise of mobile banking, you can now deposit checks into your bank account just by taking a picture with your phone.
-But this gives rise to a new problem: duplicate check deposits, which are illegal but often done unintentionally.
+Unfortunately, this gives rise to a new problem: duplicate check deposits, which are illegal but can happen unintentionally.
 If you try to deposit a check a second time, your bank may catch the error and stop the check from clearing.
-However, if the check does clear or you cash it, you should immediately notify the bank of your mistake to avoid fees and legal penalties.
+However, if the check clears or you cash it, you should immediately notify the bank of your mistake to avoid fees and legal penalties.
 Below, we have the details of what may happen if you cash or deposit the same check twice.
-So is cashing a check twice illegal?
-It is if you do it on purpose.
-It’s not something you can easily get away with.

 What Happens If You Cash or Deposit the Same Check Twice?

 Cashing or depositing a check twice is known as a double presentment, and it can happen unintentionally in a couple of different ways:

-As mobile banking software has developed, security has not kept up.
-Systems like TeleCheck or Certegy are designed to prove the authenticity of checks, checking accounts, and the history of check cashers, but they don’t protect from a check being deposited twice.
+As mobile banking software has developed, security has struggled to keep pace.
+Systems like TeleCheck and Certegy are designed to prove the authenticity of checks, checking accounts, and the history of check cashers, but they don’t protect from a check being deposited twice.
 In a recent whitepaper, Chris Swecker, a financial crimes consultant, attorney, and former global security director at Bank of America said, “Even the most rigorous deposit review mechanisms are powerless to identify and reject items that have been previously deposited at other financial institutions.”
-So until technology catches up with the growth of mobile deposits, cases of double presentment, whether accidental or purposeful, will likely continue.
+So, until technology catches up with the growth of mobile deposits, cases of double presentment, whether accidental or purposeful, will likely continue.

 Bank or Financial Institution Penalties